pianomanx/YubiKey-Guide/README.md

 1. To use YubiKey on multiple computers, import the corresponding public keys, then confirm YubiKey is visible with `gpg --card-status`.
 Trust the imported public keys ultimately with `trust` and `5`, then `gpg --list-secret-keys` will show the correct and trusted key.

+1. When your Certify key is offline, *caveat emptor*: If you wish to [participate in keysigning parties](https://www.gnupg.org/gph/en/manual/x334.html), you'll find [signing others' imported public keys](https://gist.github.com/F21/b0e8c62c49dfab267ff1d0c6af39ab84) requires first setting up a secure enclave such as the ephemeral environment described above and importing your Certify key into that enclave.
+[A signing subkey cannot be used to sign others' imported public keys](https://security.stackexchange.com/questions/153057/possible-to-sign-an-imported-key-with-a-subkey-using-gpg).

 # Troubleshooting

 - Use `man gpg` to understand GnuPG options and command-line flags.